The Shark Wandvac is one of the best handheld vacuums, and the ergonomic design performed well in our testing.

 Crevice tool: Almost all the Shark handheld vacuums come with some kind of crevice tool that allows you to reach between car seats or inside the creases of upholstery cushions.
 Some models also include a mini crevice tool for those extra-tight spaces.

-Brush head and/or pet brush: Models designed to remove pet hair include a brush head and are designed to deal with the massive amounts of fur shed by your favorite four-legged friends.
-They can also be used to clean stairs and floors.
+Brush head and/or pet tool/brush attachment: Models designed to remove pet hair include a brush head and are designed to deal with the massive amounts of fur shed by your favorite four-legged friends.
+The pet tool can also be used to clean stairs and floors.

 Hose: A few handheld models include either a flexible or hard extension hose.
 Depending on the type of hose, it can be used to clean hard-to-reach corners or draperies and upholstery.

 Dusting brush: There are two types of dusting brushes available: a soft duster and a standard duster.
-These have bristles to stir up the dust so the vacuum can suck it into the dust cup.
+These have bristles to stir up the dust so the vacuum can suck it into the dustbin.
 The bristles on a soft duster are for use on delicate surfaces.

 Wide upholstery tool: The extra width on this tool makes short work of couches and other large pieces of upholstered furniture.